pyeventsourcing/eventsourcing/README.md

 What is event sourcing?
 One definition suggests the state of an event sourced application is determined by a sequence of events.
 Another definition has event sourcing as a persistence mechanism for domain driven design.
-In any case, it is common for the state of a software application to be distributed (or partitioned) across a set of entities or "models".
+In any case, it is common for the state of a software application to be distributed or partitioned across a set of entities or aggregates in a domain model.

-Therefore, this library provides mechanisms useful in an event sourced application: a style for coding entity behaviours that emit events; and a way for the events of an entity to be stored and replayed to obtain the entities on demand.
+Therefore, this library provides mechanisms useful in event sourced applications: a style for coding entity behaviours that emit events; and a way for the events of an entity to be stored and replayed to obtain the entities on demand.